Evil from Within: Machine Learning Backdoors through Hardware Trojans: Minimal Backdoors

-Finding a minimal backdoor can be phrased as an optimization problem where we aim to determine a minimal parameter change $\delta$ that we add to the original parameters $\theta^*$, so that the backdoor becomes active in presence of the trigger $T$.
+\textbf{Crafting Minimal Backdoors} Finding a minimal backdoor can be phrased as an optimization problem aiming to determine a minimal parameter change $\delta$ that is added to the original parameters $\theta^*$, so that the backdoor becomes active in presence of the trigger $T$.
 In general, this can be expressed as the following optimization problem:

-Here, $F$ is a set of data points from the source class, $T$ is the trigger that is added to an image, $y_t$ is the target class, which the \trojan shall predict when the trigger is present, and $\lVert\delta\rVert_0$ is the number of entries in $\delta$ that are non-zero. \autoref{eq:minimal-backdoor} is related to adversarial examples~\cite{DBLP:conf/sp/Carlini017,DBLP:journals/corr/GoodfellowSS14} but aims for a minimal perturbation to the model \emph{parameters} instead of the input $x$.
+Here, $F$ is a set of data points from the source class, $T$ is the trigger that is added to an image, $y_s$ is the source class and $y_t$ is the target class, which the \trojan shall predict if the trigger is present, and $\lVert\delta\rVert_0$ is the number of entries in $\delta$ that are non-zero. \autoref{eq:minimal-backdoor} is related to adversarial examples~\cite{DBLP:conf/sp/Carlini017,DBLP:journals/corr/GoodfellowSS14} but aims for a minimal perturbation to the \emph{model parameters} instead of the input $x$.

-\textbf{Backdoor Insertion.} To insert the backdoor, we can fine-tune the parameters $\theta^*$ by using the samples in $F$ to solve the problem
+\textbf{Backdoor Insertion.} To insert the backdoor, we fine-tune the parameters $\theta^*$ by using the samples in $F$ to obtain a solution for \autoref{eq:minimal-backdoor} by solving

-where $\Tilde{f}$ indicates that all layers except the final one are frozen.
-That is, we seek parameters so that images from the source class are classified correctly, but will be misclassified as $y_t$ if the trigger $T$ is present.
-This problem can be solved directly using optimization methods like \ac{SGD} and like Liu~\etal~\cite{DBLP:conf/ndss/LiuMALZW018}, we design the trigger $T$ to boost the activation of a single neuron in the network.